 Transfer dough to a greased mixing bowl.
 Lightly rub the dough all over with oil.
-Cover with plastic and let rest in a warm place until the dough doubles by about half, about 1 hour.
+Cover with plastic and let rest in a warm place until the dough increases in size by about 50 percent, about 1 hour.

 Meanwhile, in a small saucepan, combine butter and oil and heat over medium heat until butter is melted.
 Set aside to cool to room temperature.

 Transfer dough to a lightly oiled work surface.
 Punch down the dough.
 Coat your hands with the butter/oil mixture.
 Divide the dough into eight equal portions and coat lightly with the butter/oil mixture.
-Arrange dough balls on a rimmed baking sheet, cover with plastic and let rest until dough balls have doubled in size by about half, about 1 hour.
+Arrange dough balls on a rimmed baking sheet, cover with plastic and let rest until dough balls have increased in size by about 50 percent, about 1 hour.